How to Make Money Blogging CONSISTENTLY

 Before we go any further let me explain something.
 The monthly search volume is only based on statistical data from searches in the past, it’s not totally accurate.
 I use this tool to just give me a sense of how often a long-tail keyword is searched for each month.

-If I want to write about something and I find that no one searches for it, I probably won’t write about it unless I know it could do well on Pinterest or be helpful to my readers.
+If I want to write about something and I find that no one searches for it, I probably won’t write about it.

 Google’s job is to find users the best possible answer to their query, so I consider myself working for Google because I want my article to be the first article that shows up for the long-tail keyword I’m targeting.